jerolon/FitBit_Tracker_Data_Analytics_Practice/0_Fit_Bit_Tracker_Data_Sorting_and_Filtering.md

     ## # ... with 328 more rows

 Not clear what is going on.
 A clue might be in the days that do not have the full 24 hours.
+That is, the hourly data only has 24 hour days.
+But the minute data includes the hours from the days where this is not the case.
+Even though the number of different rows are small, the discrepancy should be taken into account depending on the analysis.

 #### Intensities and Steps data

 We loaded Intensities and steps data, which are also in Wide/Narrow formats and did the same operations as above for the calories, therefore, we do not show that code here.
-Nevertheless, we will merge the three files into a single minute dataframe.
+Nevertheless, we will merge the three files into a single minute dataframe called “minuteActivity” that will be used in the next section.

 ### Loading METs data